dtolnay/syn/README.md

 - Compile time for `syn` (from scratch including all dependencies): **4 seconds**
 - Compile time for the `syntex`/`quasi`/`aster` stack: **60+ seconds**

+If you get stuck with Macros 1.1 I am happy to provide help even if the issue is not related to syn.
+Please file a ticket in this repo.

 ## Usage with Macros 1.1

 ```toml